How to control the activity between users and the applications that your company uses through Microsoft Cloud App Security

 Policy policy to control applications

-The actions that employees perform with applications can be managed and controlled based on directivesand, if necessary, apply the necessary policies to mitigate the risks in your company.
-For example, through directives you can allow users to access certain applications in the cloud from the company, but prohibit documents from being downloaded.
+The actions performed by employees with the applications can be managed and controlled based on directivesand, if necessary, apply the necessary policies to mitigate the risks in your company.
+For example, through directives you can allow users to access certain applications in the cloud from the company, but prohibit the downloading of documents.

 There are several types of policies that correlate with the different types of information you want to collect about the cloud environment and the types of corrective actions you want to perform: